 Innovation on Data: The business is about data right now.
 But data will not make telcos improve their revenues if the data is not “transformed”.
 I do think they need to innovate on the data they have.
 That innovation on data will provide the path to building platforms.
 There are many things they could do.
 I noted one in the Forum today.
 Besides, home automation, home security and energy management would benefit on this data innovation.
 The telcos can drive some of these areas through strategic partnerships.

 OEM-Focused Partnership: The telcos in Nigeria have focused on gaming, quizzes and the typical things you see being promoted via SMS.
 Those things are leisure.
 And they are okay.
 But for the telcos to see new growth, they have to invest and partner with OEMs that make physical things which need Internet to work at scale.
 Think of companies like Nest (the Nigerian version), Ring (security) and more.
-They need to push investments in those areas because they could sell more data if those succeed.
+They need to push investments in those areas because they could sell more data if those succeed.----Available to speak in your event, program or company

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).